McQuinTrix/Many_Examples_Project/README.md

 <script>

 Modernizr.load({

-  //This will test if 'svg' and 'inlinesvg' are valid in browser or not.
+  /*This will test if 'svg' and 'inlinesvg' are valid in browser or not.*/
   test: Modernizr.svg && Modernizr.inlinesvg,

-  //This will include 'd3.v3.min.js' and 'script.js' if the test above passed.
+  /*This will include 'd3.v3.min.js' and 'script.js' if the test above passed.*/
   yep: ['js/d3.v3.min.js','js/script.js']

 });

 </script>